mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 ### One Page Summary of This Phase
 In this phase you'll make preparations for your transplant; practically, physically and emotionally.
 This will be a very busy time for you and your family.

-These are the key things that will happen during this phase:
+We will describe each of the key things that will happen in this phase later in this section, but in summary:

-* Financial Clearance - You will work with your insurance company to make sure your treatment and medications are covered
+* Getting Financial Clearance - You will work with your Financial Counselor and your insurance company to make sure your treatment and medications are covered.
-* Meeting your Team - You will meet your primary physician and members of the Outpatient BMT team
+* Meeting your Team - You will meet your doctor and members of the Outpatient BMT team
 * Choosing a Caregiver - You'll identify a family member or friend to act as your caregiver
-* Orientation - You and your caregiver will attend an orientation meeting
+<span class="check invisible">* Orientation - You and your caregiver will attend an orientation meeting</span>
-* Side Effects - You will make decisions about your fertility, about wearing a wig and other issues related to the side effects of chemotherapy
+* Preparing for Side Effects - You will make decisions about your fertility, about wearing a wig and other issues related to the side effects of chemotherapy
-* Testing - You'll undergo a round of tests
+* Pre-Transplant Evaluation - You'll undergo a series of medical tests
 * Lodging - You'll move into a hotel or apartment near to MSKCC.
 * Catheter - Your central venous catheter will be inserted
 * Harvesting - Your stem cells will be collected and stored
 * Chemotherapy - You will receive high dose chemotherapy

-We cover each of these activities in detail later in this section.

 #### Topics
 It's also important that you know about these topics during this phase: